PatBlr/Cli/README.md

 Prompts the user to select options of a given array of tuples.\
 Arrow keys are used for the navigation, spacebar to select / deselect and return to submit.

-Tuples first entry is the option as a string and the second entry is a boolean whether the option is pre-selected.\
+Tuples first entry is the option as a string and the second entry is a boolean whether the option is pre-selected.
-Returns the altered array of tuples, where the selected options are marked with true and the unselected ones with false.

 ```typescript
 cli.write("What kind of fruits do you like? ");